Crimson Desert: How to Upgrade Your Camp – Dispatch & Farm Guide

 • 2.
 Check Camp Upgrades

-Look at current reconstruction/expansion goals.
-If you’re close on materials, top up via Carl’s donations.
+Inspect the camp on the map and look at the current Expansion mission.
+If you’re close on materials, top up the stash via Carl.

 • 3.
 Set or Refresh Dispatch Missions with Ross

-Ensure construction missions are running, then queue money and food missions on repeat.
+Ensure construction missions are running, then queue money and food missions on a loop.

 • 4.
 Harvest and Replant the Farm